Connor-Ashlock/dog-guru/README.md

 # dog-guru
-A hackathon project utlizing the data from four public APIs to create an app for dog lovers who are in need of some advice or a joke.
+A hackathon project utilizing the data from four public APIs to create an app for dog lovers who are in need of some advice or a joke.

 ## Technologies Used
 - HTML5